logscore/startup/README.md

 -   made the list dynamic in both color and listing data in the bottom request explorer
 -   added checks for data and displaying "no data" defaults

+### Service

+-   Use openstatus as the external service.
+Make it be a tile on the page that is the "status" thing.